Dr. Precious Guramatunhu-Mudiwa

 WIELS Associate Executive Director

-Brooksie Ann Broome is a native of Walnut Cove, NC who currently serves as the Equity Coach for Turnaround Schools for the Office of Diversity, Equity, and Inclusion of Guilford County Schools.
+Dr. Brooksie B. Sturdivant is a native of Walnut Cove, NC who currently serves as the Equity Specialist for the Office of Diversity, Equity, and Inclusion of Guilford County Schools.
 She received her Bachelor of Arts degree in Middle Grades Education from the University of North Carolina at Chapel Hill in 2000.
-She also has a Master’s in School Administration (2006) and a Specialist of Education certificate (2009) from Appalachian State University, where she is currently completing her doctoral studies.
+She also has a Master’s in School Administration (2006) and a Specialist of Education certificate (2009), and a Doctor of Education Degree from Appalachian State University.
 In addition, she has a Nonprofit Management Certificate (2010) from UNC Greensboro.
-Ms. Broome began her career in education in 2000 as a seventh grade English and history teacher at Southeastern Stokes Middle and then at Reidsville Middle.
-During her teaching tenure, she co-founded the “Mentoring in the Middle” after school program, and she was recognized as one of five finalists for the Rockingham County Teacher of the Year in 2006-2007.
-After teaching seven years, she was promoted to serve as the Literacy Coach at Reidsville High School before transitioning to Guilford County where she served as the Curriculum Facilitator at Jackson Middle School.
+Dr. Sturdivant's research interests include qualitative design, narrative inquiry, and autoethnography.
+She is passionate about subjectivity, identity, resilience, and agency among maltreated youth.
+She currently resides in Raleigh, NC with her wonderful husband, Norlonn A. Sturdivant.

 Dr. Jewel Cherry